 VPNConfig_up.bat the network drive I: to the server

-tower, here in this example with domains login
+tower, here in this example being login against domain

-password.
-If you do not want to have a visible password in the batch, you remove it, the password prompt will called.
+pass123.
+If you do not want to have a visible password in the batch, you can remove it so the password prompt will by called.

 After disconnecting the OpenVPN connection, the batch